-If you’ve heard scratching and squeaking in your walls, found droppings or noticed other signs of mice, chances are there are baby mice in your home too.
+If you’ve heard scratching and squeaking in your walls, found droppings, or noticed other signs of mice, chances are there are baby mice in your home too.
 Mice are prolific breeders capable of producing litters quickly once they’ve found a safe place to nest in your home.

 Eliminating mice as soon as you notice them is key to reducing your risk of a full-on mouse problem.
 Things can go bad quickly.
 Real bad.
-Luckily, we’ve been reducing Michigan’s rodent population for 90 years.
-We can tell you if you have baby mice, how many babies can mice have, what to do if you find baby mice, and more.
+Luckily, we’ve been reducing Michigan’s rodent population for [years] years.
+We can tell you if you have baby mice, how many babies can mice have, what to do if you find baby mice and more.
 We’ve helped a lot of people get rid of house mice and we’re ready to help you too.

-How Many Babies Do Mice Have?
+How Many Babies Do Mice Have in My Home?

 The short answer is a lot.
 Mice are a bit of a mathematical wonder when it comes to procreation.
 But there is a difference between answering how many babies can mice have and how many babies do mice have.

-Female mice can have 5 to10 pregnancies a year.
+Female mice can have 5 to 10 pregnancies a year.
 Each pregnancy will yield 3 to 14 babies – or pups – with 6 to 8 pups being the average.
 That means a female mouse might produce somewhere between 30 to 60 babies a year if she stays busy.

 A truly remarkable trait of female mice is that they can mate immediately after giving birth.
 The gestation period for mice is about 21 days.
 That means adult mice moving into your house could produce multiple litters of baby mice within a month of their arrival.